AshyBoxy/CustomPotions/README.md

-The available parameters are "fallback" for the fallback name of the potion, if translations are unvailable (Potion of {fallback}, Arrow of {fallback}, Splash {fallback}, Lingering {fallback}), an array of effects following the vanilla format, and an optional color using the (same format as vanilla)[https://minecraft.wiki/w/Calculators/Decimal_representation_of_color].
+The available parameters are "fallback" for the fallback name of the potion, if translations are unvailable (Potion of {fallback}, Arrow of {fallback}, Splash {fallback}, Lingering {fallback}), an array of effects following the vanilla format, and an optional color using the [same format as vanilla](https://minecraft.wiki/w/Calculators/Decimal_representation_of_color).

 For example:
 ```json